Sustainability

 Our Sustainability Governance Structure

-At Xtep, we believe that a robust governance framework is the cornerstone of sustainable development and value creation.
+At Xtep, we believe that a robust governance framework is always the cornerstone of sustainable development and value creation.
 Our sustainability governance structure establishes a solid foundation for integrating sustainability at every level of the Group, advancing our sustainability priorities company-wide.

-The Board retains the ultimate responsibility for the oversight of sustainability issues, and it is supported by the Sustainability Committee (“the Committee”) and the Sustainability Working Group.
-The Committee is chaired by our non executive director (“NED”) Mr. Tan Wee Seng, and with executive directors Mr. Ding Shui Po and Ms. Ding Mei Qing, as well as independent non-executive director Ms. Chan Yee Wah, as members.
-The key responsibilities of the Sustainability Committee include:
+The Board retains the ultimate responsibility for overseeing sustainability issues, and it is supported by the Sustainability Committee (the “Committee”) and the Sustainability Working Group.
+The Committee is chaired by our non-executive director (“NED”) Mr. Tan Wee Seng, and with executive directors Mr. Ding Shui Po and Ms. Ding Mei Qing, as well as independent non-executive director Ms. Chan Yee Wah, as members.
+The key responsibilities of the Committee include:

 • Proposing and recommending to the Board on the Company’s sustainability objectives, strategies, priorities, and goals;